Buying short-term health plans in Florida

 Because Florida does not limit short-term plans, the Trump Administration’s new regulations apply in the state.
 Insurers can offer short-term plans with initial terms up to 364 days and the option to renew for a total duration of up to 36 months.

 Insurers are allowed to cap their short-term plans at shorter durations, however, and prohibit renewal if they choose to do so.
+As noted above, insurers in Florida are restricted in their handling of pre-existing conditions if the policy is renewable or lasts more than six months.

 Which insurers offer short-term plans in Florida?